CondensedChaos/Starbound-Rail-Train/README.md

 ![uneven2b](https://github.com/CondensedChaos/Starbound-Rail-Train/assets/121590835/21fe68c1-92e4-4d01-81de-27420e6c92d5)
 ![uneven2c](https://github.com/CondensedChaos/Starbound-Rail-Train/assets/121590835/e1bc5a1e-01dd-4605-a77b-20b05bf73f97)

-If you think that the girders are too close to each other you can also use plain rail chunk-loaders without girders:
+If you think that the girders are too close to each other, you can also use plain rail chunk-loaders without girders:
 ![uneven2c1](https://github.com/CondensedChaos/Starbound-Rail-Train/assets/121590835/e5764911-942b-41ec-ae25-b2b4b338ae28)
 And just extend the wires with "catenary wires":
 ![uneven2c2](https://github.com/CondensedChaos/Starbound-Rail-Train/assets/121590835/05935410-a585-417f-a651-f120c6a8776f)